psychemedia/island-storynotes/three-little-pigs.md

 " Oh tny Chin-Oh my Chin! 'twill be sever'd in two,
 " Pray let my poor Head in, I beg of you, do!"
 Pigweeney now lifted the Window still higher;
-" It is hreaking my Neck," said the wicked old Liar,
+" It is breaking my Neck," said the wicked old Liar,
 " I feel in such pain 'twixt my Shoulder, and Back,
 " That I verily think my Bones will soon crack."